 The Target Sustainable Product Standard, which was developed over the last two years in partnership with industry experts, vendors and NGOs, will help establish a common language, definition and process for qualifying what makes a product more sustainable.

-“Using the UL Transparency Platform, powered by GoodGuide, Target will collect information from vendors and evaluate a product’s qualities against set criteria.”
+“Using UL’s PurView(sm) Platform, powered by GoodGuide, Target will collect information from vendors and evaluate products against the standard.”

 “Currently, there is no widely accepted industry standard by which vendors and retailers can judge the environmental impact and sustainability of products,” said Dara O’Rourke, co-founder and chief sustainability officer of GoodGuide, one of the world’s largest sources of information on the health, environmental and social impacts of consumer products.
 “With the Target Sustainable Product Standard, Target will help push the industry toward consensus on what sustainable standards should be and create incentives for innovation in this highly competitive space, ultimately broadening the sustainable product selection for their guests.”